subtleazn/pinoyseoulradio/README.md

 ## Getting Started

-To get a local copy of PinoySeoul Radio up and running on your development environment, follow the detailed instructions in our [Setup Guide](docs/SETUP.md).
+To get a local copy of Pinoy Seoul Radio up and running on your development environment, follow the detailed instructions in our [Setup Guide](docs/SETUP.md).

 ## Customization

-Tailor the PinoySeoul Radio app to your specific brand and streaming needs.
+Tailor the Pinoy Seoul Radio app to your specific brand and streaming needs.
 Our [Customization Checklist](docs/CUSTOMIZATION.md) provides a step-by-step guide.

 ## Deployment

-Ready to publish your customized PinoySeoul Radio app?
+Ready to publish your customized Pinoy Seoul Radio app?
 Our [Deployment Guide](docs/DEPLOYMENT.md) walks you through the process.

 ## Contributing

-We welcome contributions to the PinoySeoul Radio project!
+We welcome contributions to the Pinoy Seoul Radio project!
 If you have suggestions for improvements, bug fixes, or new features, please see our [Contributing Guide](CONTRIBUTING.md).

 ## Code of Conduct